 Understanding the Basics

 Nobody likes to think about their own death, but the fact of the matter is funerals and burials aren’t cheap.
 Depending on the situation and one’s personal preferences, they can actually cost thousands of dollars.
-In 2017, the national median cost of a funeral with a viewing and burial was $7,360, according to the National Funeral Directors Association.
+In 2023, the national median cost of a funeral with a viewing and burial was approximately $8,300, according to the National Funeral Directors Association.
 Final expense insurance can help someone ensure their last wishes regarding their end-of-life ceremony and final resting place can be carried out by the loved ones they leave behind.

 Final expense insurance can help someone ensure their last wishes regarding their end-of-life ceremony and final resting place can be carried out by the loved ones they leave behind.